Tutorial: Optimize indexing by using the push API

 The results of the indexing operation are stored in the variable IndexDocumentResult result

 .
-This variable is important because it allows you to check if any documents in the batch failed as shown below.
+This variable is important because it allows you to check if any documents in the batch failed, as shown in the following example.
 If there's a partial failure, a new batch is created based on the failed documents' ID.

 RequestFailedException